Prepare for a career in community or incarcerated corrections with a Chemeketa Corrections Associate of Applied Science degree.

 Why choose Corrections?

-If you are seeking an entry-level job in adult or juvenile correctional facilities, the Chemeketa corrections program is the course of study you are looking for.
+If you are seeking an entry-level job in adult or juvenile correctional facilities, or preparing for a community corrections profession in the future, the Chemeketa Corrections Program is the course of study you are looking for.

 What will you learn?